Have you ever asked how to check which .NET Framework versions are installed on your…

 Read the article Configure Internal and External URL in Exchange Server.

-Configure external DNS Exchange Server
+Configure external DNS for Exchange Server

 There are six records that we are going to add to the public DNS.
 These are the A record, CNAME record, and MX record.
-The MX record will have 4 records for high availability.
+The MX record will have four records for high availability.